 Best Plumbers Tools

-Every plumber, regardless of whether they’re a professional or amateur will need a variety of tools to get the job done.
-In the office, we’ve put our heads together to create a complete list of “must haves” to help.
-Enjoy!
+Every plumber – regardless of whether they are a professional or an amateur – will need a variety of tools to get the job done.

 Every plumber should have a few of these pocket-sized tools.
 Pipe Cutters (also known as an Automatic Pipe Cutter, Pipe Slice and Single Handed Pipe Cutter) can cut through most piping with ease.
 They produce a cleaner cut than using a hacksaw, more importantly, they are quicker.
 They can be used in tight spaces which makes them ideal for plumbing use.